a7ul/DadJokes/README.md

 - Once done you can download the certificate and install it onto your computer by double clicking it.

 4. Make sure you have these values:
-- Your identity: This is a unique identifier assigned to your organization or account.
-You can find it at https://developer.apple.com/account/#/membership/ .
-Look for Team ID
+- Your cert identity: You can check your keychain and find something like this: `Developer ID Application: Name (ascProviderID)`
 - Your apple email id you use to login to developer.apple.com
 - You apple app specific password created for this app
-- ascProvider which is equal to your identity in most cases.
+- ascProvider: This is a unique identifier assigned to your organization or account.
+You can find it at https://developer.apple.com/account/#/membership/ .
+Look for Team ID

 5. Now open up ./pack.sh and replace the necessary values.
 Run `./pack.sh`.
 This should create a packed and signed app.